*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-Yarrow tea is not a delicate as your standard green and white tea and can take a bit more heat that those true teas.
+Yarrow is not a delicate as your standard green and white tea and can take a bit more heat than those true teas.
 Keep your water just under the boiling point when you start steeping your tea and you should be fine on temperature.

 I like to use water that has been heated to around 205°F/96°C. You can use this handy Fahrenheit to Celcius conversion table to find your perfect temperature.